ct6502/vscode-idl/CONTRIBUTING.md

 This will watch for changes and recompile changes on teh fly.
 Once compiled, press `F5` in VSCodeto open a development session of VSCode that will have the extension up and running in.
 In the `Debug Console` you will be able to see console output from the server and any errors.

-**Note:** In the session that is automatically launched, you may have to select the "IDL Language Server" fromt he dropdown on that tab.
+**Note:** In the session that is automatically launched, you may have to select the "IDL Language Server" from the dropdown on that tab.

 ## Testing